nathancarter/weblurch/doc/plan.md

 ## DOM Edit Tracker

- * Test `DOMEditTracker` class's ability to keep track of all of its instances, and detect which contain a given DOM Node.
+ * Test `DOMEditTracker` class's ability to detect which instance contains a given DOM Node.
  * Test instantiating the `DOMEditAction` class with each of the following types of data.
     * N.appendChild(node)